 - C1.
-Demonstrate the academic and research skills required at Level 5. - C2.
-Reflect on and evaluate current pedagogic research, theory and evidence-based practice in order to develop an informed approach to subject pedagogy. - C3.
-Work collaboratively with colleagues and peers to challenge practice with the specific purpose of improving and developing their practice and professional development. - C4.
-Engage in discussion around the prevailing debates in the FES Sector. - C5.
-Design, conduct and analyse own practitioner research to promote the advancement of high-quality subject specialist practice.
+Reflect on and evaluate current pedagogic research, theory and evidence-based practice in order to develop an informed approach to subject pedagogy. - C2.
+Work collaboratively with colleagues and peers to challenge practice with the specific purpose of improving and developing their practice and professional development. - C3.
+Engage in discussion around the prevailing debates in the FES Sector.